-Description: Arch 5420 is a small workshop/seminar that explores moviemaking through exercises in computer animation.
-All classes will be hosted live on Zoom.
-Approximately five independently developed short animations constitute the work of the term culminating in a one to five minute time-length final movie project.
+Description: Arch 5420 is a small workshop/seminar that explores moviemaking through exercises in computer animation, Approximately five independently developed short animations constitute the work of the term culminating in a one to five minute time-length final movie project.
 An interdisciplinary group of students admitted to the seminar will bring perspectives from across the arts and sciences, and design and engineering.
 Movie projects may range in creative subject areas.
 For example, built and landscape architectural places may be experienced according to our own changing eye point of view, the transformation of light and objects, as well as the movement of other people.
 In addition, objects found in architecture and nature reveal formal, tectonic and spatial orders that can be understood through animated sequences that depict varying intervals of time.Storytelling, whether by means of simple character animation or more complex scene description, may be related to these contextual aspects of either real or imagined environments.
 An in-depth exploration of NURBS three-dimensional modeling and rendering will be the basis for representing built and natural environments, sculpting characters and creating complex geometrical forms.
 Subject areas for individual projects may range from short narrative movies to the analysis of mico-scale environments or larger scale architectural and landscape architectural settings.
 The work of the seminar is informed by screenings and the diverse subjects of student work and of other movies.
 Discussion of perceptual phenomenon provides a framework for the development and critique of individual work.

 Enrollment: Registration is by instructor permission.
 It is open to all graduate students at any level and to undergraduate students (typically second year and beyond) with some weight given to expressions of interest on SIS.
 There are otherwise no prerequisites.
 The instructor has a background in moviemaking that includes film/video production and computer graphics animation.